The Top Travel Destinations for the New Year (Part Two)

 With a culture that is more on the conservative side, make sure that your style is a bit more covered.
 Long skirts and flowy pants will be the perfect go-to option.
 We packed The Best Pants for that gorgeous color and breezy fit.
 You can also dress things up a bit more with the Sharon Midi Skirt for a dressier dinner out.

 It's also recommended to keep your shoulders covered, especially if you're looking to visit the temples in Angkor Wat.
-We grabbed the Best of Me top for the versatile style that you can tuck into any bottoms without having to worry.

 8. Sri Lanka

 With the gorgeous mix of ancient ruins, abundant wildlife, a tropical location, and cheap prices, Sri Lanka is one of our favorites on the list of unexpected travel destinations.
 It'll hit all of your adventure needs, but getting around is more of a slow process, forcing you to take it easy and settle in.
 One memory that all visitors come back with: the friendliness of the locals.